Neil Bonnett: NASCAR career

 Bonnett holds the distinction of being the winner of the first ever NASCAR race held outside of North America when he won the 1988 Goodyear NASCAR 500 at the Calder Park Thunderdome in Melbourne, Australia (at the time the newly opened Thunderdome was also the first NASCAR style speedway to be built outside of North America).
-The race, run two weeks after the Daytona 500, was not a Winston Cup race but featured some drivers from the series including fellow Alabama Gang member Bobby Allison, Michael Waltrip, Dave Marcis and Kyle Petty who were up against Australian drivers somewhat new to NASCAR racing.
+The race, which ran two weeks after the Daytona 500, was not a Winston Cup race but featured some drivers from the circuit including fellow Alabama Gang member Bobby Allison, Michael Waltrip, Dave Marcis and Kyle Petty, who were up against Australian drivers somewhat new to NASCAR racing.
 Bonnett, who had won the Pontiac Excitement 400 at Richmond International Raceway the previous weekend, started from the pole driving his Valvoline sponsored Pontiac Grand Prix.
-He and Allison (who had won the Daytona 500 two weeks previous), driving a Buick LeSabre, dominated the crash marred, 280 lap 500 km (310 mile) race finishing first and second ahead of Dave Marcis on a day when cabin temperatures were reported to reach over 57° Celsius (135° Fahrenheit) as the race was held during Australia's notoriously hot summer.
+He and Allison (who had won the Daytona 500 two weeks previous), driving a Buick LeSabre, dominated the 280 lap 500 km (310 mile) crash-marred race, finishing first and second, respectively, with Dave Marcis finishing third.
+Cabin temperatures in the cars were reported to have reached over 57 °C (135 °F) as the race was held during Australia's notoriously hot summer.

-On April 1, 1990, Bonnett suffered a life-threatening crash during the TranSouth 500 at Darlington, South Carolina, when his car slammed into Sterling Marlin's car during a 14-car crash on lap 212.
-He was left with amnesia and dizziness and retired from racing and turned to television, becoming a race color commentator for TNN, CBS Sports, and TBS Sports, and hosting the TV show Winners for TNN.
+On April 1, 1990, Bonnett was involved in a life-threatening crash during the TranSouth 500 at Darlington, South Carolina, when his car slammed into Sterling Marlin's car during a fourteen-car crash on lap 212.
+He was left with amnesia and dizziness, and ultimately chose to retire from racing and turn to television, where he became a race color commentator for TNN, CBS Sports, and TBS Sports, and hosted the TV show Winners for TNN.

 However, Bonnett still desired to continue racing.
-In 1992, he began testing cars for good friends Dale Earnhardt and car owner Richard Childress.
-Cleared to race again in 1993 and upon Earnhardt's suggestion, Childress gave Bonnett a ride for the 1993 DieHard 500 at Talladega Superspeedway which was numbered 31 and sponsored by GM Goodwrench.
-But his comeback race was marred by a crash in which his car spun, became airborne, and crashed into the spectator fence.
-He was uninjured and called the rest of the race from the CBS broadcast booth after being cleared at the infield care center.
+In 1992, he began testing cars for his good friends, fellow racer Dale Earnhardt and car owner Richard Childress.
+Bonnett was medically cleared to race again in 1993 and upon Earnhardt's suggestion, Childress gave Bonnett a ride for the 1993 DieHard 500 at Talladega Superspeedway which was numbered 31 and sponsored by GM Goodwrench.
+His comeback race was marred by a crash in which his car spun, became airborne, and crashed into the spectator fence.
+He walked away from the wreck unharmed and called the remainder of the race from the CBS broadcast booth after being cleared at the infield care center.
 He would also start the final race of the 1993 season in Atlanta, but he dropped out after just three laps.
 The reason the team gave for removing the car from the race was a blown engine; however, he was teamed with points leader Earnhardt, and the car was retired to assist Earnhardt in winning the season's championship.
 Earnhardt needed to maximize his finishing position, and by Bonnett quitting the race he was assured of those three championship points.
 This would become Bonnett's final NASCAR Winston Cup Series start.